Home

 Parenting Materials

-At weekly home visits, families receive books & toys plus interaction techniques to stimulate language and build enthusiasm for learning.
+Provides twice-weekly home visits to families from east Africa with children between the ages of 16 months - four (4) years.
+Families receive educational books and toys plus interaction techniques to stimulate language and build enthusiasm for learning.
 This free 2-year program builds child and parent skills for school success.
+Diapers are also offered to program participants.